github/codeql/change-notes/1.19/analysis-csharp.md

 * Arguments passed using `in` are now extracted.
 * Fix a bug where the `dynamic` type name was not extracted correctly in certain circumstances.
+* Fixed a bug where method type signatures were extracted incorrectly in some circumstances.

 ## Changes to QL libraries